larissaho/INFO340_lab2_SASS/README.md

 Let's get a little more advanced!

-1. Have quite a few color variables at the top that, if you had other SCSS files, you'd want to use there?
-Make a new `css/colors.scss` that defines those color variables and import them into your `styles.scss`!
+1. Another great advantage of `sass` is that it allows you to import code from other `.scss` files.
+Make a new `css/colors.scss` file and define new color variables that are not in `styles.scss`.
+Import `colors.scss` into your `styles.scss` with `@import "color"` statement!
+  * Use one of the color variables in `colors.scss` to change the color of `h1` in `styles.scss`.

-2. Check out how to use [`mixins`](http://sass-lang.com/guide) and utilize one called `sideMargin` to set both the left and right margins of the container class.
-Since the class lacks 40 pixels from the total width, try setting containers to *auto* -matically center in the page.
-Try playing with the container width and different values and different values passed into `sideMargin`.
+2. Check out how to use [`mixins`](http://sass-lang.com/guide).
+Declare one called `side-margin` that takes in a `$margin` variable as a parameter to set both the left and right margins to the value of `$margin`.
+Since the `container` class lacks 40 pixels from the total width, try calling `side-margin` inside `container` and pass in `auto` to *auto*matically center it in the page.
+Play with the container width and different values passed into `side-margin`.

+# Above and beyond!

+Congratulations!
+At this point, you are done with the lab!
+You can keep learning about Sass and implement unique features into this exercise.
+But don't worry!
+Here are some suggestion of what you can dive into if you are interested in `sass`.

-## Part 3: Syntactic Sugar
+## Syntactic Sugar

-Try playing around with the [`& > ~`](https://css-tricks.com/the-sass-ampersand/) Sass operators and see how they work in Sass!
+Try messing around with the [`& > ~`](https://css-tricks.com/the-sass-ampersand/) Sass operators and see how they work in Sass!

+## Control directives (@if, @loop, @each)

+Here is a [link]() that will help you learn about control directives for `sass`.

 ## Be a nice classmate